Skip to content

 Extension API Overview

-Note: If you plan on using capability APIs to build custom visualizations, mashups, or extensions, consider using the nebula.js open source library available on NPM instead. nebula.js is a collection of JavaScript libraries, visualizations, and CLIs that helps developers build and integrate visualizations on top of Qlik’s Associative Engine.
-For more information, see nebula.js.
+Note: If you plan to use capability APIs to build custom visualizations, mashups, or extensions, consider using the nebula.js open source library available on NPM instead. nebula.js is a collection of JavaScript libraries, visualizations, and CLIs that helps developers build and integrate visualizations on top of Qlik’s Associative Engine.
 The Extension API consists of methods and properties used to create custom visualization extensions.

 Examples of use